 The University offers undergraduate and graduate programs.
 The American University in Bulgaria maintains a campus located in Blagoevgrad.
-During academic year 2015-2016, the University enrolled 921 undergraduate students from 38 countries.
+In the Spring semester of academic year 2016-2017, the University enrolled 887 undergraduate students from 40 countries.

 At the end of 2001, the American University Service Company (AUSC), a wholly-owned subsidiary headquartered in Sofia, Bulgaria, was established.